DSCHITgbvapp/fightgbv/README.md

 ## React js
 Frontend was built using reactjs

-## firebase
+## Firebase
-The app is hosted on firebase and also uses firebase firestore as db
+The app is hosted on Firebase and also uses Firebase firestore as db

 ## CSS
 All styling was done using CSS